freshev/micropython_ESP32_CAM/ports/esp32/README.md

 Initial development of this ESP32 port was sponsored in part by Microbric Pty Ltd.

-PSRAM, I2C driver and ESP-logging commonly used from [MicroPython_ESP32_psRAM_LoBo](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo) rewritten to use ESP-IDF v5.0.2
+PSRAM, I2C driver and ESP logging commonly used from [MicroPython_ESP32_psRAM_LoBo](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo) rewritten to ESP-IDF v5.0.2 base.

 Setting up ESP-IDF and the build environment
 --------------------------------------------